Lori Lightfoot: Assistant U.S. Attorney (1996–2002)

 After law school, Lightfoot became a practicing attorney at the Mayer Brown law firm, serving a wide cross-section of clients.
 Lightfoot first entered the public sector as Assistant United States Attorney for the Northern District of Illinois.
 During her mayoral campaign, Lightfoot cited several reasons for entering public service, including a desire to represent the African-American community, a sense of injustice based on the murder of a family member by a Ku Klux Klan member in the 1920s, and struggles with the law encountered by her older brother, who was charged with possession of crack cocaine with intent to distribute.

 While working as a federal prosecutor, Lightfoot helped to prosecute those accused of federal crimes, including drug crimes.
 She assisted with Operation Silver Shovel, an FBI investigation into Chicago corruption.
 She helped to convict alderman Virgil Jones.
 In 1999, Lightfoot was issued a warning for misconduct by judge Richard Posner in a case in which she was found by the United States Court of Appeals for the Seventh Circuit to have misled a United States Circuit Judge regarding a suspect's whereabouts, making it impossible for the judge to stay the suspect's extradition to Norway.
-Lightfoot and the Justice Department at the time disputed this characterization of her actions.
+Lightfoot and the Justice Department disputed this characterization of her actions.